The Rules Of Frustration Board Game (Trouble and Kimble)

 Is frustration the same as ludo?

-The Frustration game is similar to Ludo in that it is a race game where players move their pieces around the board.
+The Frustration game is similar to Ludo because it is a race game where players move their pieces around the board.
 Frustration is a Ludo-style race game that was first produced in the US in 1965 by Frank and Paul Kohner.

 Frustration is a board game for two to four players, ages six and up, where players are competing to move their pegs around a board and be the first to reach the finish.